source-foundry/hack-linux-installer/README.md

-## Hack Font Installer for Linux
+## Hack font installer for Linux

 ### An install and upgrade script for the Hack typeface on the Linux platform

-The `hack-linux-installer.sh` shell script installs fonts from the [Hack typeface repository](https://github.com/source-foundry/Hack) at a requested release version number on the Linux platform.
+The [`hack-linux-installer.sh` shell script](https://github.com/source-foundry/hack-linux-installer/blob/master/hack-linux-installer.sh) installs fonts from the [Hack typeface repository](https://github.com/source-foundry/Hack) at a requested release version number on the Linux platform.
 This script can be used for initial font installs and upgrades to new versions (or downgrades if ever necessary).

 #### Usage